 It is when we are surrounded with blessings that there comes a very great danger of being distracted from working on our relationship with the Lord.
-As Yehoshua said, it is easier for a camel to pass through the eye of the needle (a small gate in the walls of Jerusalem), than for a rich man to enter into the Kingdom of Heaven, but with God, all things are possible.
+As Yeshua said, it is easier for a camel to pass through the eye of the needle (a small door in one of Jerusalem's large gates), than for a rich man to enter into the Kingdom of Heaven, but with God, all things are possible.

 Even if things went tickety boo for long stretches of time, Jabez was going to have to deal with people who would try to steal from him, or cheat him, or slander him, or snub him to show that they were not impressed with him, whereas before they did not consider him worth the effort to disparage.
 Maybe some of those people who would cut him down were people who stuck up for him in the past, because it made them look good to be benevolent to such a pathetic creature.